 In 2016 it was time to try again, but my knee was giving me trouble so we put it off.
 This year I was not excited about making another effort, and didn't think it was possible for me to summit.
 But what the heck, why not give it a go.

 My friend and I camped overnight at Climbers Bivouac, same as we have done previously.
 We hit the trail at 5:30 a.m. and watched the forest gradually grow light as the sun rose.
-The weather was biting--probably in the 30s and windy.
+The weather was biting--probably in the 30s, and crazy windy.
 Never fear, I wore a thin wool long-sleeve base layer over my shirt, base layer leggings under hiking pants, a thin wind-proof shell, wool socks, hiking boots, gloves and head cover.

 let's hit the trail!